ankishb/ml-toolbox/tutorials/ml-short-notes.md

 1. Correlated features will be given equal or similar importance, but overall reduced importance compared to the same tree built without correlated counterparts.
 2. Random Forests and decision trees, in general, give preference to features with high cardinality ( `Trees are biased to these type of variables` ). **For reference look at gain-ratio** to handle this

+## OOB
+Suppose our training data set is represented by T and suppose data set has M features (or attributes or variables).

+T = {(X1,y1), (X2,y2), ...
+(Xn, yn)}

+and

+Xi is input vector {xi1, xi2, ... xiM}

+yi is the label (or output or class).

+summary of RF:

+Random Forests algorithm is a classifier based on primarily two methods -

+    Bagging
+    Random subspace method.

+Suppose we decide to have S number of trees in our forest then we first create S datasets of "same size as original" created from random resampling of data in T with-replacement (n times for each dataset).
+This will result in {T1, T2, ...
+TS} datasets.
+Each of these is called a bootstrap dataset.
+Due to "with-replacement" every dataset Ti can have duplicate data records and Ti can be missing several data records from original datasets.
+This is called Bootstrapping. (en.wikipedia.org/wiki/Bootstrapping_(statistics))

+Bagging is the process of taking bootstraps & then aggregating the models learned on each bootstrap.

+Now, RF creates S trees and uses m (=sqrt(M) or =floor(lnM+1)) random subfeatures out of M possible features to create any tree.
+This is called random subspace method.

+So for each Ti bootstrap dataset you create a tree Ki.
+If you want to classify some input data D = {x1, x2, ..., xM} you let it pass through each tree and produce S outputs (one for each tree) which can be denoted by Y = {y1, y2, ..., ys}.
+Final prediction is a majority vote on this set.

+Out-of-bag error:

+After creating the classifiers (S trees), for each (Xi,yi) in the original training set i.e. T, select all Tk which does not include (Xi,yi).
+This subset, pay attention, is a set of boostrap datasets which does not contain a particular record from the original dataset.
+This set is called out-of-bag examples.
+There are n such subsets (one for each data record in original dataset T).
+OOB classifier is the aggregation of votes ONLY over Tk such that it does not contain (xi,yi).

+Out-of-bag estimate for the generalization error is the error rate of the out-of-bag classifier on the training set (compare it with known yi's)
 > Note: In statistics, the terms predictor is used instead of features.

 ---